sowcow/blog/content/posts/experiments-on-people.md

 I'm lately thinking about the idea of shadow archetype-wise very abstractly.
 Looking into these dynamics is in a way that shadow area for me.

-I consider interpretations of Eyes Wide Shut to be more degenerate than the content.
+I consider interpretations of Eyes Wide Shut to be more degenerate than the content at it's deepest.
 But the real sewer of interest is the dynamics that produces them.